jgj1018/TIL/Books/[Management] Peopleware_Productive_Projects_and_Teams_Third_Edition.md

 Most managers have at least a suspicion that overtime doesn’t help, that projects that work a lot of overtime are not much of a credit to their managers’ skills and talents.
 But they end up allowing or encouraging overtime, anyway.
 Why is this?
 Consultant and author Jerry Weinberg has an answer of sorts: He suggests that we don’t work overtime so much to get the work done on time as to shield ourselves from blame when the work inevitably doesn’t get done on time.

+### 25. Competition

+- There is now a substantial consensus about the ways that parents encourage or discourage sibling competition.
+Competition is likely to be fostered when children are emotionally undernourished by their parents, when there just isn’t enough time, respect, attention, and affection to go around.
+Is it possible that internal competition in work teams is fostered by a manager’s lack of time, respect, attention, and affection for his or her people?
+Though that may be too simplistic, we believe there is an important kernel of truth to the idea.

+-  We are increasingly convinced that the team members themselves provide most of the coaching.
+When you observe a well-knit team in action, you’ll see a basic hygienic act of peer-coaching that is going on all the time.
+Team members sit down in pairs to transfer knowledge.
+When this happens, there is always one learner and one teacher.
+Their roles tend to switch back and forth over time with, perhaps, A coaching B about TCP/IP and then B coaching A about implementation of queues.
+When it works well, the participants are barely even aware of it.
+They may not even identify it as coaching; to them, it may just seem like work.

+- Internal competition has the direct effect of making coaching difficult or impossible.
+Since coaching is essential to the workings of a healthy team, anything the manager does to increase competition within a team has to be viewed as teamicidal.

+- Any action that rewards team members differentially is likely to foster competition.
+Managers need to take steps to decrease or counteract this effect.

+- We have all seen sports teams that succeeded in spite of the failure of one of the individuals.
+We have also seen individual team members have a great night while their team was losing badly.
+The success or failure of the individual is thus disconnected from the success or failure of the group as a whole.
+This is an imperfect situation, one that only exacerbates any incipient tendency toward competition.

+- So, belatedly, we need to tell you that the musical ensemble would have been a happier metaphor for what we are trying to do in well-jelled work groups.
+We’re not the only ones, of course, to use the term “team” to describe such a group.
+Whether you call it a “team” or an “ensemble” or a “harmonious work group” is not what matters; what matters is helping all parties understand that the success of the individual is tied irrevocably to the success of the whole.